Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 ### Tcache chunk chaining

-When `free()` is called on a chunk that fits in the Tcache, the allocator checks if that chunk's `key` field already points to the `tcache_perthread_struct` for the current thread.
+When `free()` is called on a chunk that fits in the Tcache, the allocator checks if that chunk's `key` field already points to the `TCACHE_perthread_struct` for the current thread.

-If `key == tcache_perthread_struct`, the allocator scans the relevant Tcache bin to see if that chunk is already there.
-If it finds it, the program crashes with a "double free or corruption (tcache)" error.
+If `key == TCACHE_perthread_struct`, the allocator scans the relevant Tcache bin to see if that chunk is already there.
+If it finds it, the program crashes with a "double free or corruption (TCACHE)" error.

-If `key != tcache_perthread_struct`, the allocator assumes the chunk is currently allocated and proceeds to add it to the Tcache by setting that chunk's `key` pointer to the `tcache_perthread_struct` for the current thread.
+If `key != TCACHE_perthread_struct`, the allocator assumes the chunk is currently allocated and proceeds to add it to the Tcache by setting that chunk's `key` pointer to the `TCACHE_perthread_struct` for the current thread.
 It also adds that chunk to the beginning of the singly-linked list by setting the chunks `next` pointer to the address of the previously first chunk.

 ```
 a = malloc(16)